gingerbeardman/gingerbeardman.github.io/_posts/2022-12-29-kawase-hasui-imaginary-world-tour.md

 ## Around the world

 As far as I know the majority of *Hasui's* work are of Japanese locations, though there are a handful of prints of locations in Korea.
-Some other shin-hanga artists produced prints of locations even further afield, most notably [Yoshida Hiroshi](https://en.wikipedia.org/wiki/Hiroshi_Yoshida) who [travelled through the United States](https://www.scholten-japanese-art.com/printsH/811) and later throughout [Europe](https://www.artelino.com/articles/hiroshi_yoshida_europe.asp), [Africa](https://www.scholten-japanese-art.com/printsH/1055), [India](https://mogulesque.com/art/hiroshi-yoshida-india-pakistan-prints/), [China](https://commons.wikimedia.org/wiki/File:Yoshida_Hiroshi_-_Sochu_China.jpg) as well as his native Japan.
+Some other shin-hanga artists produced prints of locations even further afield, most notably [Yoshida Hiroshi](https://en.wikipedia.org/wiki/Hiroshi_Yoshida) who [travelled through the United States](https://www.scholten-japanese-art.com/printsH/811) and later throughout [Europe](https://www.artelino.com/articles/hiroshi_yoshida_europe.asp), [Africa](https://www.scholten-japanese-art.com/printsH/1055), [India](https://mogulesque.com/art/hiroshi-yoshida-india-pakistan-prints/), and [China](https://commons.wikimedia.org/wiki/File:Yoshida_Hiroshi_-_Sochu_China.jpg), as well as his native Japan.
 Indeed, these prints are a great source of comparison with those later on in this blog post.

 ----